wazzupope/portfolio/README.md

 https://www.joshwcomeau.com/css/custom-css-reset/

 # To Do:
+Delete WordWheel jsx and css files
-Why is Home.css not taking effect on #hero?
+Add link to docs for react-type-animation dependency Why is Home.css not taking effect on #hero?
 Adjust CSS on WordWheel to make transition animation work useClickAway from react-use to close nav when clicking outside of that element